jonnylin13/perion/README.md

 # `titan`

-Named after the first private server I've ever played, `titan` is a library of Node.js modules that helps bring MapleStory private server development to a larger audience.
-Everything is tested to a certain spec (I call it the `OdinMS` spec), and everything is modular so only use the packages you need!
+Named after the first private server I've ever played, `titan` is a library of Node.js modules that helps bring MapleStory private server development to the `npm` ecosystem.

 # Overview

-## Packages
+## Core Packages
 * calc

 A calculator library that implements standard MapleStory specific calculations such as damage, stat modifiers, experience, and levels.